FraserThompson/dunedinsound.com/src/content/page/info/index.md

 The aim of dunedinsound.com is to document a horizontal slice of the current music scene in Dunedin as it happens.

-Part of that involves going to gigs, documenting them via photo, video and audio, then archiving them here.
-I'm not affiliated with any venue or band so consider my recordings bootlegs.
+Most of that is done by going to gigs, documenting them via photo, video and audio, then archiving them here.

 <a title="Dunedin Sound on Wikipedia" href="https://en.wikipedia.org/wiki/Dunedin_sound" target="_blank">The Dunedin Sound</a> is often described as a movement from the past.
 This site is a reminder that great music never stopped coming out of Dunedin.